Making it Work – Two Kids in One Bedroom

 Young kids don’t feel the same compelling need for privacy that teens and adults do.
 And many adults will fondly remember younger years spent bunking with their siblings.
 There are many benefits of kids sharing a room:

-- Keeping the bedroom just for sleeping and moving toys out to playroom can set a calm and quiet atmosphere for nap time and night time.
+- Keeping the bedroom just for sleeping and moving toys out to a playroom can set a calm and quiet atmosphere for nap time and night time.

 - Kids learn to sleep more soundly as they get accustomed to quiet little sounds of each other during the night.